 Activity reports are finalized every two years, summarizing the previous two-year workstreams.
 The 2021 Activity Report of the Geneva Peacebuilding Platform summarizes the Platform's activities and concludes its 2020-2021 Programme.
 The report is structured along the three work streams of the programme, which are:

-- Convening on peacebuilding issues and contexts; and
+- Convening and incubation;

 Read the 2021 Report and browse the previous years' reports below: